 - Consider selling products to bargain-hunting Canadians via online marketplaces.
 While the environment is more competitive, it will allow you to take advantage of the massive traffic these sites get.

 - Donate a portion of profits during August/September to a Canadian-run education or other child-related charity.
 Shoppers love to help causes while buying items they need anyway.
 Plus, many charities promote their benefactors online.

 ???
-Are you targeting online back-to-school shoppers in Canada in 2019?
-Please share your ideas or questions in the comments below.
+Are you targeting online back-to-school shoppers in Canada in 2021?
+Please share your ideas or questions in the comments below or join us in the Online Business Canada Facebook group.